Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Introduction

-The spectral results above are of significant interest in pure mathematics.
-On the other hand, their implications to the invisibility phenomenon in wave scattering theory can be briefly described as follows.
+The spectral results described above are of significant interest in pure mathematics.
+On the other hand, their implications to invisibility in wave scattering can be briefly described as follows.
 There exists a smallest positive transmission eigenvalue depending on the size of the scatterer as well as its refractive index.
 This implies that if the size of the scatterer is small enough (compared to the wavelength), then it cannot be invisible.
-That is, a small-size index of refraction scatters every incident wave field nontrivially.
-The vanishing of transmission eigenfunctions near a corner indicates that the corner scatters every incident wave nontrivially unless the wave vanishes at the corner.
+That is, a small-sized perturbation to the background index of refraction scatters every incident wave field nontrivially.
+The vanishing of transmission eigenfunctions near a corner indicates that corners scatter every incident wave nontrivially unless the wave vanishes at the corner.
 Physically speaking, a corner on the support of a scatterer makes the scatterer more visible or more detectable.
-In this article, we derive more geometric structures of transmission eigenfunctions that are of significant mathematical and practical interest.
+In this article, we derive more geometric structures of transmission eigenfunctions that are of mathematical and practical interest.
 First, we establish a relationship among the value of the transmission eigenfunction, the diameter of the domain and the underlying refractive index, which indicates that if the domain is sufficiently small, then the transmission eigenfunction is nearly vanishing.
-Then we further localize and geometrize this ``smallness" result.
-Briefly, it is proved that the interior transmission eigenfunctions must be nearly vanishing at a high-curvature point on the boundary.
+Then we further localize and geometrize this ``smallness'' result.
+Briefly, interior transmission eigenfunctions with some regularity must be nearly vanishing at a high-curvature point on the boundary.
 Moreover, the higher the curvature, the smaller the eigenfunction must be at the high-curvature point.
-The nearly vanishing behaviour readily implies that as long as the shape of a scatterer possesses a highly curved part, then it scatters every incident wave field nontrivially unless the wave is vanishingly small at the highly curved part.
-The practical implication of our result is significant since it indicates that even if a scatterer has a very smooth shape, significant scattering can be caused due to the curvature of the shape.
+This behaviour of nearly vanishing implies that as long as the shape of a scatterer possesses a highly curved part, then it scatters every incident wave field nontrivially unless the wave is vanishingly small atf the highly curved part.
+The practical implication of our result indicates that even if a scatterer has a very smooth shape, non-trivial scattering can be caused due to the curvature of the shape.
 This is in sharp contrast to the existing studies which establish the cause of scattering from the singularities of the shape, a mathematical fact which is to be expected from a physical point of view.
-On the other hand, the novel geometric structure of the transmission eigenfunctions is of significant mathematical interest for its own sake for the spectral theory of the transmission eigenvalue problem.